kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 Above I said

 > when every part of the process needs a different memory representation, the interchange between each is going to have overhead

+This is why having a binary geometry encoding is so valuable.
+It's free to move across thread boundaries.

 I said above "if only there was some standardized binary format for arrays of geometries".